veroarriola/Deformable-Objects-Dataset/README.md

 # Deformable-Objects-Dataset
-Videos and forces of interactions with deformable objects
+Videos and forces of interactions with deformable objects.